bluesky-social/indigo/HACKING.md

 - `atproto/syntax`: string types and parsers for identifiers, datetimes, etc
 - `atproto/identity`: DID and handle resolution
 - `automod`: moderation and anti-spam rules engine
-- `bgs`: server implementation for crawling, etc
+- `bgs`: relay server implementation for crawling, etc
 - `carstore`: library for storing repo data in CAR files on disk, plus a metadata SQL db
 - `events`: types, codegen CBOR helpers, and persistence for event feeds
 - `indexer`: aggregator, handling like counts etc in SQL database